WE ARE PAMS TANZANIA

 - Help ensure appropriate management of conservation areas in Tanzania

-- Play a leading role towards helping improve management effectiveness of protected areas
+- Play a leading role towards improving management effectiveness of protected areas

 - Improve the effective functioning and conservation status of the Ruvuma Wilderness Transboundary Conservation Area

-- Provide an expert support role in the management of invasive alien species in Tanzania, as and where possible
+- Provide an expert support role in the management of invasive alien species in Tanzania.

 GIVE A FINANCIAL DONATION